erictraut/mypy_issues/tc_topics.md

 What constitutes a "trivial implementation" for purposes of determining whether a protocol method or abstract method is implemented?
 See https://discuss.python.org/t/calling-abstract-methods/42576/3

+If @final is used to decorate a method that has a subsequent decorator applied, and that decorator transforms the type (e.g. @functools.cache or @property), is the resulting type final?
+What about a property setter with a @final def statement?

 #### Generics